Josy33/onehuman-privacy/README.md

 ## Contact

-For questions about these policies or OneHuman: [your-email]
+For questions about these policies or OneHuman: hello@onehumanapp.com

 ## Status